 • the proposed timeline to address the problem.

-Of course, if you have an alternative arrangement for boundary fence responsibility, that arrangement controls.
+Of course, when you have an alternative arrangement for boundary fence responsibility, that arrangement controls.
 The responsibility for constructing, maintaining or replacing boundary fences can only be altered or removed by:

 • a written agreement between all affected owners; or

-• an adjoining owner’s court petition to remove or alter their responsibility.
+• an owner’s court petition to remove or alter their responsibility.

 Keep peace with your neighbors and make sure everyone is properly notified when you make changes to a fence.